Finbuckle/Finbuckle.MultiTenant/docs/ConfigurationAndUsage.md

 - WithFallbackStrategy
 - WithHostStrategy
 - WithRouteStrategy
+- WithSessionStrategy
 - WithStaticStrategy

 ### WithPerTenantOptions<TOptions>
 Adds per-tenant configuration for an options class.
 See [Per-Tenant Options](Options) for more details.

-### WithRemoteAuthentication
+### WithRemoteAuthenticationCallbackStrategy
-Configures support for multitenant OAuth and OpenIdConnect.
+Configures support for multitenant OAuth and OpenIdConnect in certain scenarios.
 See the relevant sections in [Per-Tenant Authentication](Authentication) for more details.

 ## Usage
 Most of the capability enabled by Finbuckle.MultiTenant is utilized through its middleware and use the [Options pattern with per-tenant options](Options).
 The middleware will resolve the app's current tenant on each request using the configured strategies and stores, and the per-tenant options will alter the app's behavior as dependency injection passes the options to app components.